 On this page

 Your recipes are scattered across bookmarks, screenshots, and Notion pages.
 Cooklang showed that publishing recipes as a static site works.
-Wire takes it further: structured metadata, search, quality enforcement, and an AI pipeline that can enrich recipes with sourced technique explanations, ingredient substitutions, and cultural context.
+Wire takes it further: structured metadata, search, quality enforcement, and an AI pipeline that enriches recipes with sourced technique explanations, ingredient substitutions, and cultural context.
 The same content pipeline powers a niche blog or a digital garden.
 Recipes are just content with different conventions.
 For more patterns, explore all Wire use cases.

 The Pain Point